SEFIN-official/heart-disease-risk-Prediction/README.md

 📝 Description
 This project focuses on:

-Designing a user-friendly interface (Flask/Streamlit) for health data input.
+Designing a user-friendly interface (Streamlit) for health data input.
 Training and deploying a classification model (Random Forest or similar).
 Providing users with real-time predictions based on medical data.
 🛠️ Technologies Used